Microsoft Azure ExpressRoute

-Once you click on the connection, the Connection Details page will appear and you should see an Edit button in the Order Details section as shown below.
+Once you click on the connection, the Connection Details page appears.

 The notification icon beside the speed indicates that the speed in the Azure portal and the speed in the ECX Fabric portal are out of sync.
 You can then choose to Edit the connection and you will have the opportunity to accept the new speed as determined from an API call to the Azure portal.
 Once accepted, the upgrade will take place and no further action is required.

-Traffic will continue to flow at the previous lower speed when the bandwidth upgrade is being configured until the upgrade on both the A-side and Z-side of the circuit is successfully completed.
+Traffic will continue to flow at the previous lower speed when the bandwidth upgrade is being configured until the upgrade on both the A-side and Z-side of the circuit's successfully completed.

 Verify routes on the Microsoft Azure Portal